-Servicing Fees - As of June 30, 2017, Pennsylvania Higher Education Assistance Agency, Xerox Education Services, LLC, and Great Lakes Education Loan Services, Inc. service INvestEd's FFELP student loan portfolio.
-Aspire Resources, Inc. and Pennsylvania Higher Education Assistance Agency service the private tuition and refinance loan portfolio.
+Servicing Fees - As of June 30, 2019, Pennsylvania Higher Education Assistance Agency services INvestEd's FFELP student loan portfolio and private tuition and refinance loan portfolios.
 Servicing fee expense amounts are included in operating expenses in the statements of revenues, expenses and changes in net position.

 Risk Management - INvestEd is exposed to various risks of loss related to property loss, torts, errors and omissions, cyber risk and employee injuries.
 Coverage for these various risks of loss is obtained through commercial insurance.
 There has been no significant reduction in insurance coverage from the prior year for all categories of risk.
 Commercial insurance is purchased in an amount that is sufficient to cover INvestEd's risk of loss.
-INvestEd will record an estimated loss from a claim as an expense and a liability if it meets the following requirements: (1) information available indicates that it is probable that an asset has been impaired or a liability has been incurred at the date of the financial statements and (2) the amount of the loss can be reasonably estimated.
+INvestEd will record an estimated loss from a claim as an expense and a liability if it meets the following requirements: (1) information available indicates that it is probable that an asset has been impaired, or a liability has been incurred at the date of the financial statements and (2) the amount of the loss can be reasonably estimated.

-Operating Revenues and Expenses - The managed investment portfolio and loan issuances are the principal source of the funds.
-INvestEd derives revenue from investments, servicing fee income, interest earned on student loans, the U.S. Secretary of Education, and gains (losses) from the sale of student loans.
-INvestEd's expenses primarily consist of interest on debt arrangements and loan servicing and administration.
+Operating Revenues and Expenses - The loan issuances are the principal source of the operating funds.
+INvestEd derives operating revenue from interest earned on student loans, servicing fee income, the U.S. Secretary of Education, and gains (losses) from the sale of student loans.
+INvestEd's expenses primarily consist of interest on debt arrangements, loan servicing and administration, and payroll expense.